arjunsaxena122/30_Days_JS_Challenge/Readme.md

 Throughout this challenge, we'll cover a wide range of JavaScript topics, including:

-1. Variable and Data types
+1. Variable and Data types.

-2. Operator
+2. Operator.

+3. Control Statement.

 Let's dive in and make the next 30 days count!
 Happy coding! 🎉👩‍💻👨‍💻